Accessibility

 Instant messages (Slack, Teams, WhatsApp)

-Fast Dictate works in all applications.
+A system-wide dictation tool works in any application.
 Dictate your Slack messages as you would say them out loud.

 Note-taking